Long-tailed Skua, off Cleggan, Co. Galway. 31 August 2008

 Irish Rare Birds Committee

 The Irish Rare Birds Committee (IRBC) is responsible for maintaining a list of the birds recorded in the Republic of Ireland and in addition the inshore waters up to 30km from the nearest land or where relevant, the median point between Ireland and Great Britain.
-So-called ’at sea’ records, i.e. records of birds outside this 30 km limit but still within the Exclusive Economic Zone which extends to approximately 370 km (200 nautical miles) offshore or where relevant, the median point between Ireland and Great Britain are assessed and published by the IRBC in the Irish Rare Bird Report (IRBR), but are excluded from the main list.
+So-called 'At sea' records, i.e. records of birds outside this 30 km limit but still within the Exclusive Economic Zone which extends to approximately 370 km (200 nautical miles) offshore or where relevant, the median point between Ireland and Great Britain are assessed and published by the IRBC in the Irish Rare Bird Report (IRBR), but are excluded from the main list.

 Beginning with the 2005 IRBR, the IRBC changed its method of record submission and assessment.
 Generally speaking many regularly occurring and apparently seldom misidentified rarities no longer require formal documentation (although there may be occasional exceptions).
 The full list of species affected are included in Appendix 2.
 Those species which continue to require formal documentation are listed in Appendix 1.
 For a full account of the background and reasons behind these changes click here.

-February Banner
+Banner Picture

 Appendix Lists

-2005 Revised Rarity List with subsequent updates (Appendix 1), click here.
+For the 2005 Revised Rarity List with subsequent updates (Appendix 1), click here.

-2005 Supplementary Accreditation Species with subsequent updates (Appendix 2), click here.
+For the 2005 Supplementary Accreditation Species with subsequent updates (Appendix 2), click here.

 BirdWatch Ireland

 BirdWatch Ireland is the largest independent conservation organisation in Ireland dedicated to protecting Ireland’s birds and biodiversity.
+It is focussed on the conservation of birds and biodiversity in Ireland.
+It aims to target their resources effectively so that they can promote nature conservation among policy-makers and the wider public.